Talent Hoarding in Organizations: Evidence from Managers: Hoarding Incentives and Actions

-How widespread is talent hoarding?
-I use two complementary survey questions to assess the magnitude of managerial talent hoarding at the firm.
-First, my preferred measure is based on the question, ``How often might leaders find themselves in situations where they need to dissuade a team member from exploring opportunities in another department due to immediate team needs or performance goals?''.
-The phrasing of this question was specifically designed to reflect the definition of talent hoarding in the conceptual framework: managers deliberately reducing the likelihood that a worker leaves the team.
-I find that 75\% of managers respond that this situation occurs at least sometimes, indicating that the broad majority of managers explicitly recognize the existence of talent hoarding.
-My second measure is based on asking managers to report ``the reasons that may prevent leaders from investing time and effort towards their employees’ career development.''
-Note that this question is more indirect because it asks about foregone investment rather than actively dissuading worker mobility.
-Nonetheless, I find that 45\% of managers cite the risk of losing workers as a key reason for not investing in employees.
+My second measure probes the issue more indirectly by focusing on foregone investment in employee development rather than actively dissuading worker mobility.
+Managers were asked, ``What are the reasons that may prevent leaders from investing time and effort towards their employees’ career development?''
+Respondents could select multiple response options among the following: leaders' lack of knowledge, limited resources, risk of losing talent, need to prioritize short-term targets, and lack of interest on the part of the employee.
+See Appendix Table \ref{tab:QD} for the raw response distribution.
+I find that 45\% of managers cite the risk of losing workers as a key reason for not investing in employees.
 Moreover, 66\% of managers cite the need to prioritize short-term targets over long-term employee development, which accords with the responses to the first question and underscores the importance of team performance in managerial incentives.
 Collectively, these responses corroborate the finding that talent hoarding is a common reaction to prevailing managerial incentives.